 However, since smartphones have lots of bells and whistles, they can feel overwhelming.
 Especially if you’re new to cell phones.
 Now, there are great smartphones for seniors, but they’re still more complicated than a simple flip phone.

-Here are some questions to ask yourself and some features to consider as you decide what flip phone to purchase:
+Here are some questions to ask yourself and some features to consider as you decide what flip phone to purchase.

 Everyone’s looking for different things in a phone.
 Think about what you want and need.
 Do you need a bright screen because of low vision?
 Do you wear hearing aids?
 If so, make sure the phone is compatible.
 What about medical alert capabilities?
 Some flip phones offer built-in fall detection, alerts, and assistance buttons.

-Other features you might want include large tactile buttons, a low battery warning system, a high-quality camera, Internet access, GPS, mobile hotspot, or durability.
+Other features you might want include large tactile buttons, a low-battery warning system, a high-quality camera, internet access, GPS, mobile hotspot, or durability.

 Some flip phones double as personal safety devices.
 Others are just cell phones.
-If you’re interested in medical alert capabilities, GreatCall and Snapfon should be at the top of your list.
+If you’re interested in medical alert capabilities, Lively and Snapfon should be at the top of your list.
 Both providers sell devices with built-in medical alert functions and separate monthly services that help you during emergencies.

 Seniors who live alone, are at high fall risk, or have chronic medical conditions should really consider a phone with medical alert features.
 It’s often cheaper than purchasing a separate medical alert device.